 A recent survey of 1,000 women who had or previously had heavy periods illustrated that the impact of heavy periods goes beyond just the obvious physical symptoms.
 It was found that 74% have experienced anxiety, 73% nausea, 69% depression and 49% anaemia.
 Nearly two thirds of these women did not realise that ongoing HMB is a medical condition with 50% never visiting their GP to discuss the condition or what help is available.

 The toolkit supports GPs with recognising the symptoms and understanding the common causes, investigation and management options to achieve menstrual wellbeing – allowing women to get a faster diagnosis and appropriate treatment options.
 Hologic’s Wear White Again campaign is proud to have supported this great initiative via an educational grant.

-NICE HMB guidelines
+NICE HMB Guidelines

 07/18 – Practice Nurse Article

 General practice nurses have a key role in starting the discussion and highlighting available treatment options.

 As part of the campaign, a range of materials has been developed.
 These are free to download using the link below, or contact us to find out more.